 The lovable and admirable Terry Crews is no stranger to confronting challenging topics in society, pornography being one of them.
 Now, he’s connected in a big way with the “Porn Kills Love” movement.

-This year, in 2020, we sat down with Terry for an interview for our podcast, Consider Before Consuming, and he reaffirmed his love for this global movement and his commitment to educating others on the harmful effects of porn.
+In 2021, we sat down with Terry for an interview for our podcast, Consider Before Consuming.
+He reaffirmed his love for this global movement and his commitment to educating others on the harmful effects of porn.

 Click here to learn more about why Terry Crews wants you to stop watching porn.